If you're looking for the review of the aggressive stainless steel Rep Fitness Power Bar EX, you can read the review here.

 The sleeves are operated by a bushing system and the spin is consistent (and minimal as expected).
 While a lot of spin isn't an important aspect of a powerlifting bar, a smooth spin is still nice to have.
 The sleeves are affixed to the shaft with a dual snap ring design, which I think this is a really nice touch vs the single snap ring that most others employ.

 The loadable sleeve length on the bar is 16.35″, which is just a bit longer than some other competing bars.
 I can load well over 600 lbs on the bar using my competition bumpers including a collar.
-Depending on what plates you’re using, you can load much more than that even.
-The bar is strength rated at 1,500 lbs, so you’re good with whatever you want to load on there.
+Depending on what plates you're using, you can load much more than that even.
 The diameter of the sleeves is 1.96″ as one would expect with this type of barbell.

 This is simply a beautiful barbell.
 The surfaces are nearly flawless.
 I have gone over the entire bar with a fine toothed comb, and I just cannot find a material issue of any consequence.
 No blemishes, no scratches, nothing.
 I realize this can sometimes be luck of the draw, but the fact it's nearly perfect tells me others are likely to be of similar quality.